intuition-dev/INTUITION/_doc/docs/mock.md

 mbake lets you rapidly create mockups.

 ```
    # We recommend to 'cd' to your S3 mounted drive and work there.
-Also read Serverless I (see link to the left).
+Also read Cloud V2 I (see link to the left).

    mbake -m
    cd mock